lior9005/Word-counter-hadoop/README.txt

 ## Implementation Overview

-This project consists of four steps, implemented as separate Map-Reduce jobs.
+The project consists of four steps, implemented as separate Map-Reduce jobs.
 Each step processes data and generates intermediate results for the subsequent step.

+**Key Abstraction:**
+    - The project utilizes an abstract `Key` class to encapsulate sorting logic in the `sort & shuffle` phase.
+    - Each step defines a specific `CompareTo` method within the `Key` class, enabling customized sorting behavior.

+* **Key Subclasses:**
+    - `FirstKey`: Implements `CompareTo` for lexicographical order sorting (with consideration of `*` as an empty word).
+    - `FourthKey`: Implements `CompareTo` for lexicographical order sorting of the first two words, followed by sorting based on the probability value.

 ### Step 1: Word Counter
-    Purpose: To filter out stop words and non hebrew words and to count the occurrences of:
+    **Purpose**: To filter out stop words and non hebrew words and to count the occurrences of:
         1. Individual words.
         2. Word pairs.
         3. Triplets (3-grams).
         4. total words (C_0)

-    **Output**:
+    **Mapper Phase**:
+    - **Input**:
+        Each line contains a triplet and its associated statistics array.
+    - **Processing**:
+        1.Checks if the triplet contains a stopword or a non hebrew word 2.splits the triplet into 3 words, and emits the words, the joint pairs and the triplet with the value corresponding to the input.
+        3.emits C_0

+    **Combiner Phase**:
+        - Merge and aggregates the local key values pairs

+    **Reducer Phase**:
+        - Merge and aggregates the counts for each key and saves C_0 (the total words counter) in the bucket **Output**:
         Each triplet is represented with placeholders (`*`) for missing words or pairs.

 ---

 ### Step 2: Formula Generator
-    Mapper Phase:
+    **Purpose**:
+        - to produce the triplets as keys and an array of arrays of 5 elements which consists of the variables needed for the formula

+    **Mapper Phase**:
         - Input:
             Each line represents a triplet and its occurrence count.
         - Processing: